Gereb Segen (May Gabat): Irrigation

 Though the reservoir was not intended for irrigation, its seepage water is used in the downstream valley for irrigation.
 The lithology of the catchment is Antalo Limestone.
 Part of the water is lost through seepage; the positive side-effect is that this contributes to groundwater recharge, and it allows irrigation by the downstream communities.

 Homonymous places

 There is a (much smaller) reservoir with the same name, some 20 km to the southeast: Gereb Segen (Hintalo).

+Spillway collapse

+On August 19, 2024 the spillway of the dam collapsed, also damaging the downstream irrigation canal.